RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

 \subsection{Retrospective testing of {\Recover} informs the design of future experiments}

-We evaluate the \textit{in silico} performance of {\Recover} in 3 ways.
-We first compare against baselines, and evaluate various aspects of the performance of {\Recover} (see Appendix \ref{app:model_evaluation}).
-Then, and most crucially, we test its ability to generalise in several out-of-distribution tasks in order to understand the scope of scenarios to which it can be applied.
-This analysis is the focus within this section.
-Finally, we design our experimental setting based on these insights and perform backtesting through simulating mock SMO experiments (see Appendices \ref{sec:searching_space} and \ref{app:smo_evaluation}).
+\Review{In this section, we evaluate the \textit{in silico} performance of {\Recover} in multiple ways.
+In order to understand the scope of scenarios to which {\Recover} can be applied to, we benchmark {\Recover} against baseline models and test our ability to generalise in several out-of-distribution tasks without incorporating SMO.
+Thereafter, we perform backtesting through simulating mock SMO experiments (see Appendices \ref{sec:searching_space} and \ref{app:smo_evaluation}).}

 Due to the limited size of most individual drug combination studies reported in the literature, we focus on the NCI-ALMANAC viability screen \cite{holbeck2017national} summarised in Figure \ref{fig:data_summary}.
-Unless explicitly stated otherwise, presented \textit{in silico} benchmarking utilises this resource.
-We refrain from combining multiple datasets due to the severe batch effects between studies; in Figure \ref{fig:data_summary}E, we show a scatter plot that demonstrates inconsistency between the O'Neil 2016 \cite{o2016unbiased} series of drug combination experiments against their NCI-ALMANAC counterpart.
+We refrain from combining multiple datasets because of the severe batch effects between studies; in Figure \ref{fig:data_summary}E, we show a scatter plot that demonstrates inconsistency between the O'Neil 2016 \cite{o2016unbiased} series of drug combination experiments against their NCI-ALMANAC counterpart.
 We note this may result from: variation in the readouts of these experiments, mutations in cell lines, or differences in harvest times.